gregmeldrum/3d-css-gallery-anaya/README.md

-# Webpack Frontend Starterkit
+# 3D CSS Gallery

-A lightweight foundation for your next webpack based frontend project.
+A demo of a CSS based 3D rendering engine in a gallery setting using the paintings of Anaya Meldrum.

 ### Installation